2. Set up Linodes

 -

-Set Linode Label to something to differentiate this one as the primary—for example
+Enter a Linode Label to something to differentiate this instance as the primary.
+For example,

 - Use a strong password.
 You want to make sure the Linode is secure.

 - Consider using an SSH key.
-For this tutorial, we'll be using the Root Password for ease of use, but an SSH key pair is a more secure way to set up access to your Linode.
-If you're interested, check out the Manage SSH Keys guide.
+This tutorial uses a root password for ease of use, but an SSH key pair is a more secure way to set up access to your Linode.
+If you have an available SSH key added to your account, select it here, and your provided public key will be added to the root user’s authorized keys file on your Linode.

-- Finally, under Add-ons, select the Private IP option so it can communicate with the standby Linodes we'll set up later.
+- Under Add-ons, select the Private IP option so your primary Linode has an alternative method of communicating with the other standby Linodes beyond a VPC.

 Verify and test

-It'll take a few minutes for the compute instance to provision and come online.
-It'll be labeled as RUNNING once it's provisioned, and the it'll automatically start installing the LAMP stack.
-Here, we'll verify the LAMP installation is complete, and then test it for access.
+The Linode shows as RUNNING once it's provisioned, and then it automatically starts installing and configuring software that makes up the LAMP stack.
+Use these steps to verify the LAMP installation is complete, and then test it for access.

 -